Arpan-Kanrar/nytaskapp-flask/README.md

-#"MyTask".
-Users can signup, login and logout.
+I named this is "MyTask", where users can signup, login and logout.
 Logged in users can view their old tasks and can add, update and delete tasks.